 I am interested in supervising postgraduate students with interests in language and identity, language ideology, heritage language education, and multilingualism.
 I use qualitative research methods combined with ethnographic and discourse analytic approaches in order to shed light on the relationship between language learning and identity in the context of migration.
 I am currently working on the following research projects funded by the University of Auckland and Academy of Korean Studies:

 Career aspirations and language practices: Southeast Asian migrant women in South Korea (2018-ongoing)

 This study investigates how the career aspirations of marriage-migrant women in Korea shape their language practices.
-The aim of this study is to understand migrant women’s career-related challenges and the support they need in their career development and language learning.
+The aim of this study is to understand migrant women’s career-related challenges and the support they need in their professional development and second language learning.